 Fancy Shaped Diamonds Will Save You Money!

-If you’re looking to save some money and aren’t a fan of round-cut diamonds anyways, then you’re in luck!
-Fancy shaped diamonds are less expensive than round brilliant diamonds because less of the rough diamond is cut away during the shaping process.
-Fancy shape diamonds are, well, everything except round!
-That includes emerald, oval, cushion, asscher, pear, heart, radiant, and princess.
-Plenty of fantastic shapes and options.
+If you’re looking to save some money and aren’t a fan of round-cut diamonds anyway, then you’re in luck!
+Fancy-shaped diamonds are less expensive than round brilliant diamonds because the diamond cutter cuts less of the rough diamond away during the shaping process.
+Fancy-shaped diamonds are, well, everything except round!
+That includes emerald, oval, cushion, Asscher, pear, heart, radiant, and princess.
+Plenty of fantastic shapes and fine options.
 These shapes can be extremely striking, especially when placed in a unique setting.
 Another benefit to most fancy-shaped diamonds is that they appear larger than rounds.
 This means that a 1-carat oval will look bigger than a 1 carat round.
 Oval, emerald, and pear-shaped diamonds appear larger because of their elongated shapes.
-However, it is important to remember that a well-cut round diamond will provide intense sparkle and brilliance, something fancy cut diamonds cannot match.
+However, it is important to remember that a well-cut round diamond will provide intense sparkle and brilliance, something fancy-cut diamonds cannot match.

 Save Even More With A Lab Diamond

-If you’re looking to buy a lab-grown diamond, you’ll save even more on your engagement ring!
-A lab-grown diamond you can save 20-40% on the price—compared to mined diamonds.
+If you’re looking to buy a lab grown diamond, you’ll save even more on your engagement ring at Clean Origin!
+On a lab grown diamond, you can save 20-40% on the price—compared to mined diamonds.
 This means that you can increase your carat size or opt for a better quality stone, without going over budget.
 Shopping on a budget doesn’t have to limit your choices of picking out a beautiful diamond.
-Contact our team today and they’ll help guide you through your best options for your budget.
+Contact our team today and they’ll help guide you through the best jewelry options for your budget.